Facts at a Glance

 - Providing easy access for residents to a vast array of shopping and entertainment venues

 - Encouraging high-density, transit-oriented development around stations in keeping with local land use plans

 - Offering a viable, dependable alternative to automobile travel

-- Promoting walking, biking and helping to create healthy lifestyles
+- Promoting walking, biking and healthy lifestyles

 While much construction will take place behind concrete barriers, lane closures, ramp closures and detours will be necessary.
 No lane closures occur during rush hours – 5 a.m. to 9:30 a.m. and 3:30 p.m. to 9 p.m.
 There are no lane closures on holiday weekends.

 All businesses and residential communities will remain accessible.